flaf/debian-pkg-wims/README.md

-By default, `/etc/ssl/certs/ssl-cert-snakeoil.pem` is a self signed certificate (signed via the private key `/etc/ssl/private/ssl-cert-snakeoil.key`) with the value of `hostname --fqdn` as "Subject Alternative Name".
+By default, `/etc/ssl/certs/ssl-cert-snakeoil.pem` is a self signed certificate (signed via the private key `/etc/ssl/private/ssl-cert-snakeoil.key`) with the value of the command `hostname --fqdn` as "Subject Alternative Name".
 Of course, you can change the configuration above to use another (and not self signed) certificate.